yellowbrickstats home | my statistical and research consulting

 In those days I never imagined I would become so disenchanted with the way people use these tests.
-But I find that people overwhelmingly focus on significance/nonsignificance and fail to address the natural, more important next question, of How much? or How strong? or How different?
-It's remarkable how often people stop at the significance test and say nothing about the effect size, the parameter of interest.
+I find that people overwhelmingly focus on significance/nonsignificance and fail to address the natural, more important next question, of How much? or How strong? or How different?
+It's remarkable how often people stop at the significance test and either gloss over or ignore completely the effect size, the parameter of interest.
 All over the mass media, in the vast majority of articles reporting quantitative results, this kind of thinking impoverishes discourse, in ways that might not be apparent at first glance.

-- "Key study links childhood weight to adult heart disease" 1 takes up almost 1/4 page of a major newspaper.
+- "Key study links childhood weight to adult heart disease"1 takes up almost 1/4 page of a major newspaper.
 It provides all manner of details about the study in question as well as portions of an interview with the investigators, but we never learn how much more likely heart disease might be among those who were obese as children.
-We are left to imagine whether it is 60% more or 2% more, and as I'll explain below, we usually do a poor job of guessing.
+We are left to guess whether it is 60% more or 2% more, and as I'll explain below, we usually do a poor job of guessing.

-- "Disappointing jobs data weighs on stocks" is the headline, followed by the explanation: "A surprisingly poor signal on the jobs market sent stocks lower yesterday as investors remained worried about a lack of hiring."
+- "Disappointing jobs data weighs on stocks"3 is the headline, followed by the explanation: "A surprisingly poor signal on the jobs market sent stocks lower yesterday as investors remained worried about a lack of hiring."
 The supposedly "significant" drop in question represented 1/20th of 1% of the index's value.

 I'd like to go into one such article in more detail.

 "News flash: New research concludes that the sensationalism sweeping local news is bad for ratings"